GameMaker/FoundryPLANT/README.md

 FoundryVTT Discord members, in order of addition to the list:
 - @cole for helping me figure out why I couldn't get my module to load in the first place.
-- @forien for letting me review the Quest Log module for overall code structure, and general dev questions
+- @forien for letting me review the Quest Log module for overall code structure, and general dev questions. // TODO - add his patreon and module list.